 Take, for instance the uprising of the affluent and influential Patidar or Patel community, which forms up to 14% of the state’s population of over 60 million.
 A solid support base of the BJP’s for all these years, the Patels seem to have turned stridently against the party for mostly economic reasons.

 Over the past two years, led by a 24-year-old Hardik Patel, who is not even old enough to contest national or state polls, members of this community have sought to call out the BJP government’s alleged poor performance.
 Their anger at being denied reservations in government jobs has often poured onto the streets, which in turn has evoked some strong-arm tactics from the administration, worsening the situation.
-Why is this happening despite the famed Gujarat model of development?

 The BJP’s consternation was evident when it jailed Patel for sedition.
 His release nine months later in January this year was conditional upon him leaving Gujarat for six months.
 Recently, he was seen in a “sex CD” video that the young Patel alleged the BJP to have manufactured to malign him and his movement.
 All this has made him the poster boy of the community’s grievances, helping him draw huge crowds that sometimes even challenge Modi’s own rallies in size.